MarekVoe/MarekVoe/README.md

-<h2 align="left">Hi 👋!
+<h2 align="center">Hi 👋!
 My name is Marek and I'm a Computer Science student, from Czechia</h2>

 ###